About Frensham Common

 Facilities at Frensham Common

-- car parks at both ponds (charges may apply)
+- car parks at both ponds (charges may apply - see below)

 - refreshments and toilets (including wheelchair accessible facilities) at Frensham Great Pond.
 Check out the latest water quality report and safety rules.